-“So all my staff would then become the Vice Chancellor’s problem, sounds like a plan,” Stan agreed, “So when do I start?”
+“All my staff would then become the Vice Chancellor’s problem, sounds like a plan,” Stan agreed, “When do I start?”

-“Immediately, I had the paperwork done and slipped it into Dean’s office when I heard the rumour and the gossip around it,” Symons smiled complacently, “Naturally you will be too busy to help any of the others.
-While not as flash as your current office it comes with an entrance which no-one knows about.”
+“Immediately, I did the paperwork and slipped it into Dean’s office when I heard the rumour,” Symons smiled complacently, “Naturally you will be too busy to help any of the others.
+While not as flashy as your current office it comes with an entrance which no-one knows about.”

-“As long as no-one will bother me and I can get some real thinking time in, I will dust off that dissertation proposal and throw it on your desk,” Stan announced, “I know the workload you carry as I usually enjoy doing it myself.
-So where is this marvellous hidey hole?”
+“As long as no-one bothers me and I can do some real thinking, I can dust off that dissertation proposal and throw it on your desk,” Stan announced, “I know the workload you carry as I usually enjoy doing it myself.
+So where is this marvellous hidey-hole?”

 “That’s it,” Pointing at a door, “I sit in there when I need to be alone, and it is bigger than it looks,” Symons grinned, "I spotted it, then claimed it as it isn't on the plan."

 Stan opened the door and examined the space; it wasn’t that much smaller than his current office with a window and ventilation.
 There was sufficient space in the room even with all his furniture, without a need for the filing cabinets.
 There was another door exiting onto the corridor, which also looked like another broom closet door; the outside marked with a code which indicated a cleaner’s supply room.

 “I shift my stuff in there and tell my staff to refer all work to the Admin office, eh?”
 Stan proposed.

 “Should make his day as the idea originated from his office,” Symons agreed.